tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 pip3 install gridpp
 {% endhighlight %}

-You will also need two test files, an [observation file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/obs.nc) and a [gridded background file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/analysis.nc), which is a single timestep from an NWP ensemble run.
+You will also need two test files, an [observation file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/obs.nc) and a [gridded background file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/analysis.nc), which contains a single timestep from a 10-member ensemble NWP run.

 ## Quality control of observations

-The first step is to remove faulty observations.
-We will use the titan library for this.
-We will use the spatial consistency test.
+The first step is to remove faulty observations using the titan library.
+Titanlib supports a variety of quality control methods, but we will use the spatial consistency test.

 {% highlight python %}
 import titanlib